lzhchn0/k8s-operator/99 Concepts to Understand Before Writing a Kubernetes Operator.md

 ## It's better to rewrite your operator than to spend time debugging it.

 ## Opt for incremental builds rather than full builds in Operator development.

+## Operator SDK: All your defined custom resources may be reprocessed on startup